-- A. The chair shall meet informally, in private, with the public officer to discuss possible conflict of interest violation, so long as such meeting would not itself constitute a quorum of the relevant public body. - B. The Selectboard may meet to discuss the conduct of the public officer.
-Executive session may be used for such discussion, in accordance with 1 VSA §313(4).
+- A. The chair shall meet informally, in private, with the public officer to discuss possible conflict of interest violation. - B. The board may meet to discuss the conduct of the public officer.
+Executive session may be used for such discussion, in accordance with 1 V.S.A.
+Section 313(4).
 The public officer may request that this meeting occur in public.
 If appropriate, the board may admonish the offending public officer in private. - C. If the board decides that further action is warranted, the board may admonish the offending public officer at an open meeting and reflect this action in the minutes of the meeting.
-The public officer shall be given the opportunity to respond to the admonishment. - D. Appointed officials of the Town may be removed for cause following procedures required in 24 VSA §4323 (for the Planning Board, unless they are elected members) 24 VSA §4460 for the (Developmental Review Board), 24 VSA §4448 for the Zoning Administrator, 24 VSA §4503 (for the Conservation Commission). - E. All other officials appointed by the Selectboard, and not covered by a contract, may be removed by majority vote of the Selectboard, or as may otherwise be dictated by statute.
+The public officer shall be given the opportunity to respond to the admonishment. - D. Appointed officials of the Town may be removed for cause following procedures required in 24 VSA §4323 (for the Planning Board, unless they are elected members) 24 VSA §4460 for the (Developmental Review Board), 24 VSA §4448 for the Zoning Administrator, 24 VSA § 4503 (for the Conservation Commission). - E. All other officials appointed by the Selectboard, and not covered by a contract, may be removed by majority vote of the Selectboard, or as may otherwise be dictated by statute.